ejgroene/asp-selftest/README.md

 Constraints have no head and must alway be false.
 If yet it becomes true, the ASP runtime considers the model invalid.

+I can be helpful to read a constraint as: *it cannot be the case that...*.
+Hence the name `cannot`.

 We use `cannot` as the head for a constraint.
 Now when it becomes true, the runtime will ignore it, and it will just end up in the model.

-It is helpful to read `cannot` as _it cannot be the case that..._.

 This can be seen when running the example above without `--run-asp-tests`: